-Currently, the Grand Priory is administered by its Procurator, Fra’ Max Rumney
+The Grand Prior is Fra’ Max Rumney

-The Sub Priory of the Blessed Adrian Fortescue was founded in 1972, with Lord Robert Crichton-Stuart as Regent.
-Subsequent Regents included Andrew Bertie (the Order’s Grand Master from 1988 to 2008), Viscount Furness, the Earl of Gainsborough, and Grand Master, Matthew Festing (2008 to 2017).
+The Sub-Priory of Blessed Adrian Fortescue was founded in 1972, with Lord Robert Crichton-Stuart as Regent.
+Subsequent Regents included Andrew Bertie (the Order’s Grand Master from 1988 to 2008), Viscount Furness, the Earl of Gainsborough, and Frà Matthew Festing (Grand Master 2008 to 2017).

 In 1993, the Grand Priory of England was restored after being in abeyance for nearly 450 years, except for titular Grand Priors.